 When Is the Best Time

-Neuschwanstein is one of the most visited castles in whole Europe, estimated 1.5 million visitors each year.
+Neuschwanstein is one of the most visited castles in the whole of Europe, estimated 1.5 million visitors each year.
 Summer is the worst time with up to 8.000 tourists daily.
 However, even during the worst time of the year, you can find your magic moment here.
-Continue reading for detailed when to visit facts and the history of the fairy-tale king Ludwig II of Bavaria.
+Continue reading for detailed when to visit facts, all news about the closed Marienbrücke and how to get to the best viewpoints despite the closure and all about the history of the fairy-tale king Ludwig II of Bavaria.

-- If you want to visit Neuschwanstein inside, you should book your ticket at least a month in advance.
+- If you want to visit Neuschwanstein inside, it is recommended to book your ticket at least a month in advance.
 Just a group of ten visitors are allowed on each tour through the castle.
+The alternative book a guided tour.

-Updates Neuschwanstein Castle and Marienbrücke 11.
-May 2021
+Updates Neuschwanstein and Closed Marienbrücke Late April 2022

 - The castle is under construction until 2023.
-This impacts your visit inside the castle; not all rooms are accessible, some exhibits are restored as well.
+This impacts your visit inside the castle; not all rooms are accessible, and some exhibits are also restored.

 Crowds and Weather by Seasons